fjvallarino/monomer/docs/tutorials/04-tasks.md

 A common situation is having a widget that needs more space than is available.
-In this scenario, to avoid having the widget cut its content or display it in a less than ideal format, a `scroll` can be used.
+In this scenario, to avoid having the widget cut its content or display it in a less than ideal format, `scroll` can be used.
 There are three types of scroll:

 - scroll: displays both scroll bars if required.
 - hscroll: only displays the horizontal scroll bar, if needed.
 The contained